Sierra Leone: Independence and post-independence era

-After the death of Milton Margai and Albert Margai's tenure (1964–1967)
+Albert Margai's tenure (1964–1967)

-Upon Milton Margai's unexpected death in 1964, his younger half-brother, Sir Albert Margai, was appointed as Prime Minister by parliament.
-Sir Albert's leadership was briefly challenged by Foreign Minister John Karefa-Smart, who questioned Sir Albert's succession to the SLPP leadership position.
-Karefa-Smart led a prominent small minority faction within the SLPP party in opposition of Albert Margai as Prime Minister.
-However, Karefa-Smart failed to receive broad support within the SLPP in his attempt to oust Albert Margai as both the leader of the SLPP and Prime Minister.
-The large majority of SLPP members backed Albert Margai over Karefa-Smart.
-Soon after Albert Margai was sworn in as Prime Minister, he fired several senior government officials who had served in his elder brother Sir Milton's government, viewing them as a threat to his administration, including Karefa-Smart.
+Upon Margai's unexpected death in 1964, his younger half-brother, Sir Albert Margai, was appointed as prime minister by parliament.
+Sir Albert's leadership was briefly challenged by Foreign Minister John Karefa-Smart, who questioned his succession to the SLPP leadership position.
+But Karefa-Smart lacked broad support within the SLPP in his attempt to oust Albert as both the leader of the SLPP and prime minister.
+Soon after Albert Margai was sworn in as prime minister, he fired several senior government officials who had served in his brother's government, viewing them as a threat to his administration, including Karefa-Smart.

-Sir Albert resorted to increasingly authoritarian actions in response to protests and enacted several laws against the opposition All People's Congress, whilst attempting to establish a one-party state.
-Sir Albert was opposed to the colonial legacy of allowing executive powers to the Paramount Chiefs, many of whom had been key allies of his late brother Sir Milton.
+Sir Albert resorted to increasingly authoritarian actions in response to protests and enacted several laws against the opposition All People's Congress while attempting to establish a one-party state.
+He opposed to the colonial legacy of allowing executive powers to the Paramount Chiefs, many of whom had been his brother's allies.
 Accordingly, they began to consider Sir Albert a threat to the ruling houses across the country.
-Margai appointed many non-Creoles to the country's civil service in Freetown, in an overall diversification of the civil service in the capital, which had been dominated by members of the Creole ethnic group.
-As a result, Albert Margai became unpopular in the Creole community, many of whom had supported Sir Milton.
-Margai was accused of favouring members of his own Mende ethnic group for prominent positions.
+Margai appointed many non-Creoles to the country's civil service in Freetown, in an overall diversification of the civil service, which had been dominated by Creoles.
+As a result, he became unpopular among Creoles, many of whom had supported Sir Milton.
+Margai sought to make the army homogeneously Mende, his own ethnic group, and was accused of favouring members of the Mende for prominent positions.

-In 1967, riots broke out in Freetown against Margai's policies; in response he declared a state of emergency across the country.
-Sir Albert was accused of corruption and of a policy of affirmative action in favour of his own Mende ethnic group.
-Sir Albert Margai took power and sought to make the army homogeneously Mende.
+In 1967, riots broke out in Freetown against Margai's policies.
+In response, he declared a state of emergency across the country.
+He was accused of corruption and of a policy of affirmative action in favour of the Mende ethnic group.
 He also endeavoured to change Sierra Leone from a democracy to a one-party state.
-Although possessing the full backing of the country's security forces, he called for free and fair elections.